Doug Heslep

 BIO

-His fine art emerges from a deep passion for photography, and he will be the first to let you know that expressing himself using a pencil, or paintbrush, which he greatly admires those who truly have this gift, is not his best strength.
+His fine art emerges from a deep passion for photography, and he will be the first to let you know that expressing himself using a pencil, or paintbrush, yet while always admiring those who truly have this gift, is not his best strength.
 Though irrelevant because he loves everything about photography and being a photographer, whereas his camera has been an extra appendage on his body throughout most of his life.
 He reflects on his beginnings in photography during the mid-1970s, a time when the ‘old school’ process of shooting on film, hand-developing negatives, and printing in the darkroom was essential to his growth as an artist.
 This was a career choice that demanded patience, precision, and discipline.
 If a shooter got distracted, there were the hard-earned lessons from a medium that allowed no room for error.
-Learning to cross your T’s, and dot your I’s, was essential.
+Definitely paying attention to detail was essential.
 Consistency was important.
 Mistakes often meant costly, and sometimes embarrassing, reshoots.
-This stands in stark contrast to today’s digital convenience, where the right software can instantly “save the day.”
-In Doug’s view, this ease has blurred the line between experience and appearance, thus enabling anyone with a camera to quickly adopt the title of ‘photographer,’ often looking more skilled than they truly are.
-And now, with the rise of AI, the long-term impact on the industry, and the credibility of what it means to be a true photographer, remains to be seen.
+This stands in stark contrast to today’s digital convenience, where sometimes the right software can instantly “save the day.”
+In Doug’s view, this ease has blurred the line between experience and appearance, thus enabling most anyone with a camera to quickly adopt the title of ‘photographer,’ often looking more skilled than they truly are because of technological advancements.
+And now, with the rise of AI, the long-term impact on the industry, and the credibility of what it means to be an authentic and trained photographer, remains to be seen.

-In order to remain relevant within technological advances, Doug began his transition to digital photography during its early development in the late 1990s.
+In order to remain relevant in the industry due to all of the technological advances being introduced, Doug began his transition to digital photography during its early development in the late 1990s.
 Once he decided to incorporate it into his business, he adapted quickly, though he had no concept at the time of how transformative this leap would be.
-He takes pride in his hands-on background, but he also embraces the enhancements that digital technology brings to his imagery.
-It complements his ability to present his best work and has become integral to his composite creations.
-He believes that as a professional photographer, if you have “it,” you simply do, so why not use every tool available to deliver the best possible result?
+He takes pride in his hands-on ‘old school’ background, for it taught and defines him well, but he also embraces the enhancements that digital technology brings to his imagery.
+It complements his ability to present his best work and has become integral to his multiple-layer composite creations as he moves forward.

 His interests encompass a wide range of subject matter, and he refuses to let any single genre define his artistic statement.
-He believes what sets him apart from the massive influx of photographic artists today, who often focus on just one or two subjects, is his desire to explore a wider range of themes.
-His collection is varied, expansive, and boundless, accumulated from many years of putting a camera up to his eye, reflecting his openness to capturing any subject that piques his interest.
-At the heart of his creativity is a pursuit of finding and capturing beauty in its many forms, as he explores a wide range of ideas and transforms them into compelling, meaningful realities.
-He finds true joy in bringing his visions to life, but won’t release an edition unless he is willing to put it on his own wall first.
-The greatest reward, however, is knowing his work is appreciated and respected by his peers, and an audience of friends, fans, and collectors.
+He believes what sets him apart from the massive influx of photographic artists today, who often focus on usually just one or two genre, is his desire to explore a wider range of themes.
+His collection is varied, expansive, and boundless, accumulated from many years of putting a camera up to his eye, reflecting his openness to capturing a multitude of subjects that piques his interest.
+At the heart of his creativity is a pursuit of finding and capturing beauty, not only just from the obvious because of his female nude studies, but in its many forms, as he explores a wide range of ideas and transforms them into compelling, meaningful realities.
+He finds true joy in bringing his visions to life, but won’t share it with the world unless he is willing to exhibit it in his own home first.
+Yes, his artistic measure has definitely evolved into a business, but the greatest reward is knowing his work is appreciated and respected by his peers, and an audience of friends, fans, and collectors.

 Maybe in his case it could be said; once an artist, always an artist.